micro5k/google-sync-addon/README.rst

 Description
 -----------
-Google Sync add-on is a flashable zip made to simplify the installation of Google sync adapters.
-All the included files are the original versions.
+Google Sync add-on is a flashable zip made to simplify the installation of Google sync adapters (all the included files are the original versions).

 This project is available on GitHub_, on GitLab_ as well as on XDA_.